carmen136/carmen136/README.md

-# Hello World!

-## This is a draft

-You can find my current projects [here](https://github.com/carmen136)

-I'm currently...
+# Hi there! 👋

-- taking part at the Web Development Bootcamp by Neue Fische!
+I'm Carmen and currently taking part in the Web Development Bootcamp organised by [neue fische](https://www.neuefische.de/bootcamp/web-development).
+The course should be the start for me to work as a  ✨web developer✨.

+---
+### besides coding

+😄 she/ her  <br>
+🎧 True Crime Podcast fan <br>
+🏋️‍♀️ Strength training, cycling to the lake, stand-up paddling, playing table tennis - simply sport!💚  <br>
+📍 Leipzig, Germany

+---

+### current level

+ ⚙ I want to become better in `.css`, `.html` <br>
+🌱 I’m taking my first steps in `.js`